Fully Asynchronous Stochastic Coordinate Descent: A Tight Lower Bound on the Parallelism Achieving Linear Speedup

 In the last few years, there have been multiple analyses of various asynchronous parallel implementations of stochastic coordinate descent~\cite{LWRBS2015,LiuW2015,MPPRRJ2017,Sun2017}.
 We have already mentioned the results of Liu et al.~\cite{LWRBS2015} and Liu and Wright~\cite{LiuW2015}.
 Both obtained bounds for both convex and ``optimally'' strongly convex functions\footnote{This is a weakening of the standard strong convexity.}, attaining linear speedup so long as there are not too many cores.
 Liu et al.~\cite{LWRBS2015} obtained bounds similar to ours (see their Corollary 2 and our Section~\ref{thm:main-SACD}), but the version they analyzed is more restricted than ours in two respects: first, they imposed the strong assumption of consistent reads, and second, they considered only smooth functions (i.e., no non-smooth univariate components $\Psi_k$).
-The version analyzed by Liu and Wright~\cite{LiuW2015} is the same as ours, but their result requires both the Uniformity and Strong Common Value assumptions.
+The version analyzed by Liu and Wright~\cite{LiuW2015} is the same as ours, but their result requires both the UP and SCV assumptions.
 Their bound degrades when the parallelism exceeds $\Theta(n^{1/4})$.\footnote{This is expressed in terms of a parameter $\tau$, renamed $q$ in this paper, which is essentially the possible parallelism; the connection between them depends on the relative times to calculate different updates.} Our bound has a similar flavor but with a limit of $\Theta(n^{1/2})$.

-The analysis by Mania et al.~\cite{MPPRRJ2017} removed the Uniformity assumption and needs only the Common Value assumption (not the strong version).
+The analysis by Mania et al.~\cite{MPPRRJ2017} removed the UP assumption and needs only the SCV assumption.
 However, the maximum parallelism was much reduced (to at most $n^{1/6}$), and their results applied only to smooth strongly convex functions, and furthermore is efficient only on non-sparse problem instances.
-We note that a major focus of their work concerned the analysis of \textsf{HOGWILD!}, an asynchronous stochastic gradient descent algorithm used in data-intensive machine learning tasks, namely to learn functions of the form $\sum_{e=1}^N f_e(\bbx)$, where $\bbx\in \rr^n$, and each $f_e$ is convex and corresponds to a loss function for one training data instance. \textsf{HOGWILD!} is due to Niu et al.~\cite{NRRW2011}; it was the first asynchronous and lock-free SGD algorithm, and it achieves linear speedup on sparse problems.
+We note that a major focus of their work concerned a simple analysis of \textsf{HOGWILD!}, an asynchronous stochastic gradient descent algorithm used in data-intensive machine learning tasks, namely to learn functions of the form $\sum_{e=1}^N f_e(\bbx)$, where $\bbx\in \rr^n$, and each $f_e$ is convex and corresponds to a loss function for one training data instance. \textsf{HOGWILD!} is due to Niu et al.~\cite{NRRW2011}; it was the first asynchronous and lock-free SGD algorithm, and it achieves linear speedup on sparse problems.